neverstopbuilding/blog/src/_posts/2013-10-17-robogarden-homing.md

 title: "Designing and Building the Micro Switch Mount"
 date: 2013-10-17 16:02
 category: robo garden
-tags: [micro switch, hardware debouncing, schmitt inverter, arduino, 3dprinting]
+tags: [micro switch, hardware debouncing, schmitt inverter, arduino, 3d printing]
 image: https://lh3.googleusercontent.com/-J-yEeuODKtU/UmAuh62wLpI/AAAAAAAAJAE/vtR87IvCbHc/w891-h668-no/IMG_1706.JPG
 description: The design and 3D printing of the micro switch mount as well as hardware debouncing using a Schmitt inverter chip connected to the Ardunio.
 This will prevent over travel of the carriage and allow it to be homed to a default position.
 ---